 Example: Orb of Dreams is an artifact that says "Permanents enter the battlefield tapped."
-It won't affect itself, so Orb of Dreams enters the battlefield untapped.

-- 614.12a If a replacement effect that modifies how a permanent enters the battlefield requires a choice, that choice is made before the permanent enters the battlefield. - 614.12b Some replacement effects cause a permanent to enter the battlefield with its controller's choice of one of two abilities, each marked with an anchor word and preceded by a bullet point. "[Anchor word] [ability]" means "As long as [anchor word] was chosen as this permanent entered the battlefield, this permanent has [ability]."
+- Example: Orb of Dreams is an artifact that says "Permanents enter the battlefield tapped.
+It won't affect itself, so Orb of Dreams enters the battlefield untapped. - 614.12a If a replacement effect that modifies how a permanent enters the battlefield requires a choice, that choice is made before the permanent enters the battlefield. - 614.12b Some replacement effects cause a permanent to enter the battlefield with its controller's choice of one of two abilities, each marked with an anchor word and preceded by a bullet point. "[Anchor word] [ability]" means "As long as [anchor word] was chosen as this permanent entered the battlefield, this permanent has [ability]."
 The abilities preceded by anchor words are each linked to the ability that causes a player to choose between them.
 See rule 607, "Linked Abilities." - 614.13.
 An effect that modifies how a permanent enters the battlefield may cause other objects to change zones. - 614.13a While applying an effect that modifies how a permanent enters the battlefield, you may have to choose a number of objects that will also change zones.
 You can't choose the object that will become that permanent or any other object entering the battlefield at the same time as that object.